k8snetworkplumbingwg/multus-cni/README.md

 Multus may be deployed as a Daemonset, and is provided in this guide along with Flannel.
 Flannel is deployed as a pod-to-pod network that is used as our "default network".
 Each network attachment is made in addition to this default network.

+Firstly, clone this GitHub repository.
+We'll apply files to `kubectl` from this repo.

+We apply these files as such:

 ```
-$ curl --silent https://raw.githubusercontent.com/intel/multus-cni/master/images/{multus-daemonset.yml,flannel-daemonset.yml} > multus-install.yml
-$ kubectl apply -f multus-install.yml
+$ cat ./images/{multus-daemonset.yml,flannel-daemonset.yml} | kubectl apply -f -
 ```

-Create a configuration, in this case an extra Flannel interface is defined.
+Create a CNI configuration loaded as a CRD object, in this case a macvlan CNI configuration is defined.
 You may replace the `config` field with any valid CNI configuration where the CNI binary is available on the nodes.

 ```
 cat <<EOF | kubectl create -f -
 apiVersion: "k8s.cni.cncf.io/v1"
 kind: NetworkAttachmentDefinition
 metadata:
-  name: additional-flannel-conf
+  name: macvlan-conf
 spec:
   config: '{
+      "cniVersion": "0.3.0",
+      "type": "macvlan",
+      "master": "eth0",
+      "mode": "bridge",
+      "ipam": {
-      "type": "flannel",
+        "type": "host-local",
-      "name": "flannel.2"
+        "subnet": "192.168.1.0/24",
+        "rangeStart": "192.168.1.200",
+        "rangeEnd": "192.168.1.216",
+        "routes": [
+          { "dst": "0.0.0.0/0" }
+        ],
+        "gateway": "192.168.1.1"
+      }
     }'
 EOF
 ```